Workshop 10: Adding a Database

 MongoDB also supports logical AND, less than, and greater than.

-You can use $or queries with find operations to locate particular documents, and update operations to perform an update only on documents that match the query.
+operations to perform an update only on documents that match the query.

 Since three of the four things we need to do involve looking up user objects.
 It makes sense to batch resolve all of the user objects in one database query.
 In other words, we can make a list of all of the user objects we need to resolve for a feed item, resolve them in one query, and then update the FeedItem object with the resolved objects.

-Let’s define a helper function called resolveUserObjects which, given a list of user IDs and a callback, returns an object containing all of the corresponding user objects through the callback:
+a list of user IDs and a callback, returns an object containing all of the corresponding

 /**